AliZainAli/storefront-backend/README.md

 - there is a folder postman_data which contains postman collection file which you can import and use directly.
 - create environment in postman with a token variable (I import this variable in required requests).
 - All data keys supplied in post requests are the same as tables column names.

+# Environment Info:
+- port: 3000
+- replace environment variables in .env file with your credentials

 ## API Endpoints

 #### Products